 Chiropractors, PT's and other medical professionals can perform Dry Needling and in some states perform Acupuncture.
-The differences in training dictates if a person can perform either techniques.
+The differences in training dictates if a person can perform either technique.

 So what is the Difference?

-For example: If you are unable to sleep at night and have insomnia, the acupuncturist goal in selecting point will be focused on reducing inflammation, anxiety, and resetting your circadian rhythm .
-So instead of laying awake at night with a random thoughts keeping you awake, you body/brain understands that it can switch off and relax during the night.
+For example: If you are unable to sleep at night and have insomnia, the acupuncturist's goal in selecting points will be focused on reducing inflammation, anxiety, and resetting your circadian rhythm.
+So instead of lying awake at night with random thoughts keeping you awake, your body/brain understands that it can switch off and relax during the night.

-Dry Needling is a modern scaled down version of acupuncture that focuses on treating Musculosketal complaints and pain.
-In stead of focusing on the entire body most dry needling sessions are focused on one joint or several related muscle groups.
-The selection of point is based solely off anatomical findings .
-So if you have a frozen shoulder it is likely that the muscle surrounding your shoulder will be selected such as Subscapularis m. , Levator Scapulae, Triceps, Biceps, Infra and Supra Spinatus.
+Dry Needling is a modern scaled-down version of acupuncture that focuses on treating Musculoskeletal complaints and pain.
+Instead of focusing on the entire body, most dry needling sessions are focused on one joint or several related muscle groups.
+The selection of points is based solely on anatomical findings.
+So if you have a frozen shoulder it is likely that the muscle surrounding your shoulder will be selected such as Subscapularis m., Levator Scapulae m., Triceps m., Biceps m., and Occipitals mm.

 StoneWater Acupuncture & Chiropractic